sandervandevelde/MQTTBrokerPrivatePreview/Scenario0_Hello_World/README.md

 - Run the script to configure all the resources: `./create_resources.sh`

 **Configure the resources manually:**
--Set the following variables to use in the following commands:
+- Set the following variables to use in the following commands:
 ```bash
 ns_name="mqtt-sample-Scenario0"
 sub_id="d48566a8-2428-4a6c-8347-9675d09fb851"